 • Missing images

-To avoid these issues please ensure that your artwork adheres to our requirements.
+To avoid these issues, please ensure that your artwork adheres to our requirements.
 Artwork not supplied to our requirements will likely render an unsatisfactory result or delay your order.
-If you are unsure about the artwork you have then please check with us beforehand to ensure there are no complications with your order.
+If you are unsure about the artwork you have then please check with us beforehand to make sure there are no complications with your order.

-Sending your Print-ready Files
+Sending Your Print-Ready Files

-Please note: The transfer completion time depends on the speed of your internet connection and the file size).
+Please note: The transfer completion time depends on the speed of your internet connection and the file size.

 We accept artwork created in any of the following software packages:

-- Adobe InDesign
+• Adobe InDesign

-- Adobe Illustrator
+• Adobe Illustrator

-- Adobe Photoshop
+• Adobe Photoshop

-Bleed & Crop Marks
+Bleed and Crop Marks